 The Morning Brief

-Growing up, I’ll be the first to tell you: I didn't have the "playbook."
-Like a lot of us, I saw the world through the lens of my neighborhood, but the gears behind the curtain were a total mystery.
-I didn’t understand how a City Council vote could change the quality of my street, and I certainly didn't know what a Board of Directors was—or why their decisions in a boardroom halfway across the country could shutter a factory or a grocery store in my backyard.
+The "Last to Know" Tax Growing up, I didn’t have the "playbook."
+Like many of us, I saw my neighborhood, but the gears behind the curtain were a mystery.
+I didn’t understand how a City Council vote could change my street, or why decisions made halfway across the country could shutter a factory in our backyard.

-We were taught to work hard, but we weren't always taught how the systems of power actually move.
-We were left to figure out the "how" and the "why" on our own, often finding out about life-changing decisions only after the gavel had already dropped and the funds were already gone.
+We were taught to work hard, but not how the systems of power move.
+Often, we find out about life-changing decisions only after the gavel has dropped.

-• Step 1: Sign Up.
-Subscribe to the Morning Brief to get the facts, the culture, and the playbook delivered straight to your inbox.
+1. Subscribe: Get the Morning Brief for the facts, the culture, and the playbook delivered straight to your inbox.

-• Step 2: Invest in the Narrative.
-We are a nonprofit, community-supported model.
-Whether it’s a one-time gift or a recurring monthly donation, your contribution ensures our news—and our community work—remains free of corporate filters.
+2. Support: We are a community-supported model.
+Your monthly contribution ensures our news—and our community work—remains free of corporate filters.

 Stay caught up.
 Get ahead.
 Act on it.